GuildOfWeavers/AirAssembly/specs/README.md

 * `locals` section declares a set of zero or more local variables similar to [function locals](#Function-local-variables).
 * `body` section consists of a set of arithmetic expressions similar to [function bodies](#Function-body) but with the following differences:
   * Body of a trace initializer must always resolve to a vector.
 The length of the vector must equal to the number of dynamic registers as specified in the [component signature](#Component-signature).
-  * Unlike pure functions, trace initializers have access to the static register traces.
+  * Unlike module functions, trace initializers have access to static register traces.
 These can be accessed by using `load.static` operation (see [load operations](#Load-operations) for more info).

 The initializer is executed before the [transition function](#Transition-function) is run (but after static register traces have been generated).
 Thus, the current step for the initializer is one before step `0` of the execution trace.
 This is interpreted as the last step of the execution trace (rather than step `-1` which does not exist).